psbleep/pod-store/README.md

 The CLI is built using the [Click](https://click.palletsprojects.com/) library, so some familiarity with that library will help in understanding/contributing to the code.

-This project uses [black](https://github.com/psf/black) for code formatting/linting, and [https://pycqa.github.io/isort/](isort) for import linting.
+This project uses [flake8](https://flake8.pycqa.org/en/latest/) for linting, [black](https://github.com/psf/black) for code formatting, and [https://pycqa.github.io/isort/](isort) for import standards.
 [PEP-8](https://www.python.org/dev/peps/pep-0008/) is generally followed, with the exception of an 88 character line limit rather than 79 characters (which is in line with the default behavior for `black`).

 Tests are run using [pytest](https://docs.pytest.org/) and run against multiple Python versions using [tox](https://tox.wiki/en/latest/).

 Code will not be accepted that doesn't pass the test suite or the code style checks.
 You can run the linters and tests yourself locally before opening the PR.
 These commands should do it (run from the root directory of the git repo):

+    flake8 .
     black .
     isort .
     pytest